 11.7 For Call Back Pay and Administrative Assignment/Court Pay minimums, employees shall be paid the minimum time, or the actual time worked if it exceeds the minimum time established by the agreement.

-ARTICLE 12 COMPENSATORY TIME
+ARTICLE 12 – COMPENSATORY TIME

 12.1 Compensatory Time Eligibility.
 Employees may elect to accrue compensatory time off in lieu of overtime for each hour worked at the rate of one and one-half (1-1/2) their regular hourly rate.
+RAD training shall be paid at either the overtime rate or may be submitted for compensatory time at the option of the employee.

 12.2 Employees may accumulate no more than one hundred and sixty (160) hours of compensatory time.